home-assistant/home-assistant.io/source/_components/device_tracker.traccar.markdown

 {% configuration %}
 host:
-  description: The IP address of the Google Home unit.
+  description: The DNS name or IP Address of the server running the Traccar server.
   required: true
   type: string
 username: